 THE HEBREW BIBLE

 Dickinson’s reading of the “Old Testament” may have led to her characteristic style.
 Although she read the Bible in translation (the King James translation covers up the literery manner of the Hebrew original) Dickinson still picked up on the original text’s unique quality, what Erich Auerbach has called the “lacunae” in the biblical text.
 Emmanuel Levinas’s hermeneutics is relevant here: Levinas understands the gaps in the Hebrew biblical text as an invitation to the reader to become actively involved in the production of meaning.
 Just as the silences in the Bible encourage reader involvement, Dickinson’s poems, with their pauses and interruptions, call upon the reader to participate imaginatively in their narrative context.
 Eve considers how Dickinson’s reticent style resonates with, and possibly from, the biblical text.

 Eve received funding from TECHNE/AHRC to support the writing of this thesis.
-She is also receiving funding from the TECHNE Training Group (the Study Support and Work Placement Fund) to cover her flight to the U.S. (Summer 2017) to conduct her research at the Emily Dickinson Museum, Amherst College’s Dickinson Archives, and Harvard’s Houghton Library’s Dickinson Collection.
+She is also receiving funding from the TECHNE Training Group (the Study Support and Work Placement Fund) to cover her flight to the U.S. (2017) to conduct her research at the Emily Dickinson Museum, Amherst College’s Dickinson Archives, and Harvard’s Houghton Library’s Dickinson Collection.
 The AHRC RTSG is funding her for her travel within the U.S.